lucasvolkmer/d2l-en-branch/chapter_linear-networks/linear-regression.md

 where the goal is to predict membership among a set of categories.

-## Basic Elements of Linear Regression
+## Basic Elementos of Linear RegressionBásicos de Regressão Linear

 *Linear regression* may be both the simplest and most popular among the standard tools to regression.